CKIP-Joint/Evaluator/README.md

-# MediaTek Research Traditional Chinese evaluation suite
+# Traditional Chinese evaluation suite
-This evaluation suite is intended to measure the knowledge and skill in Traditional Chinese of AI models.
-There are two completely new tests, TTQA and TCIC, proposed by MediaTek Research.
-In addition, there is one test translated from Simplified Chinese, TCWSC, and three existing Traditional Chinese tests.
+This evaluation suite is intended to measure the knowledge and skills in Traditional Chinese of Language Models.
+For this purpose, MediaTek Research introduced two completely new evaluation tasks (TTQA and TCIC).
+In addition, this evaluation suite includes three existing Traditional Chinese evaluation tasks (DRCD, FGC, FLUD).
 For ease of use, we follow the convention of [HELM](https://github.com/stanford-crfm/helm) to package these evaluation datasets into runnable evaluation routines.

-The **`crfm-helm`** Python package contains code used in the **Holistic Evaluation of Language Models** project ([paper](https://arxiv.org/abs/2211.09110), [website](https://crfm.stanford.edu/helm/v1.0/)) by [Stanford CRFM](https://crfm.stanford.edu/).
+The **`crfm-helm`** Python package contains code used originaly in the **Holistic Evaluation of Language Models** project ([paper](https://arxiv.org/abs/2211.09110), [website](https://crfm.stanford.edu/helm/v1.0/)) by [Stanford CRFM](https://crfm.stanford.edu/).

 To get started with **`crfm-helm`**, refer to [the documentation on Read the Docs](https://crfm-helm.readthedocs.io/) for how to install and run the package.